loki4968/Privacy-Preserving-Health-Data-Exchange-Using-Secure-MPC/PROJECT_STRUCTURE.md

 ### Backend Tests

-- Moved test files from root backend directory to `backend/tests/`
-- Organized test files by functionality
-- Removed redundant test files
+- Original backend tests were located in `backend/tests/` and have been removed in this cleaned project version.

 ### Frontend Consolidation

 - Copied components from `frontend/src/components/` to `app/components/`
 - Converted .js files to .jsx for Next.js compatibility
 - Copied services from `frontend/src/services/` to `app/services/`
-- Copied tests from `frontend/src/tests/` to `app/tests/`
+- Copied tests from `frontend/src/tests/` to `app/tests/` (tests have since been removed from the cleaned project)

 ## Development Guidelines